 You can clear a postal consignment once you’ve received the notice of arrival.
 The notice of arrival can also be sent in electronic format.

 The postal consignment can be declared once the following text is displayed in Posti’s item tracking service: “The delivery has arrived at the customs warehouse.
 You have 20 days from the day of the delivery to take care of the customs declaration.”

 The postal consignment can be declared as soon as the following text is displayed in Posti’s item tracking service: “The delivery has arrived at the customs warehouse.
 You have 20 days from the day of the delivery to take care of the customs declaration.”

 If you have queries, contact Posti, since Customs does not send arrival notifications.
 Nor does Customs transport or store any consignments.

-Ask the sender for an order confirmation, an invoice, a receipt or some other credible proof of the value of the goods.
+Ask the sender for an order confirmation, an invoice or some other credible proof of the value of the goods.
 Please note!
 A bank statement or bank receipt is not sufficient proof of the value of the goods.